 I’ve got two wonderful and very true stories about Ugandan childhood that I want share.
-These are stories that you may want to reject at first.
-But I’ve got it on good authority that they express the dominant sentiment around here.
+They are overwhelmingly and unapologetically positive – and I’ve got it on good authority that they express the dominant sentiment around here.

-As I’m also raising my son in Uganda, I have to admit – I completely agree.
+As I’m also raising my son in Uganda, I have to admit – I absolutely love and completely agree with both.

 A number of years back I used to share a compound with a family of 10.
 We had a massive rain water tank on site.
 However, after school and on weekends, the mum sent all 8 kids (with varying sizes of jerrycan) to the local borehole to collect water.